Pratham31/Realtime-Corona-Outbreak/README.md

 # Realtime-Corona-Outbreak
-Gives Notification about Corona live cases from all
+Gives Notification about Corona live cases from all over